-A continuous vector representation of words
+• A continuous vector representation of words

-- Within the word embedding, these features of syntax and semantics may be included - Element 1 might be more positive for nouns - Element 2 might be positive for animate objects - Element 3 might have no intuitive meaning whatsoever e.g. king-man+woman = queen (Mikolov et al. 2013)
+- Element 1 might be more positive for nouns - Element 2 might be positive for animate objects - Element 3 might have no intuitive meaning whatsoever e.g. king-man+woman = queen (Mikolov et al. 2013)

 Word Embeddings are Cool!
 (An Obligatory Slide)

-"What is the female equivalent of king?" is not easily accessible in many traditional resources
+• "What is the female equivalent of king?" is not easily accessible in many traditional resources